 Mostly, patent eligibility is determined by three simple ways for your mobile app idea.
 They are enlisted as below:

-- ‘Invention’ is the keyword: As we know, patents are used to conserve the invention or say the original idea.
+- ‘Invention’ is key: As we know, patents are used to conserve the invention or say the original idea.
 A patent is useful for any invention which provides a solution to a problem or situation, according to the World Intellectual Property Organization.
 We all are aware of the fact that a mobile app is not a physical object; hence it is better known as an invention.

 - Your app idea needs to be new and unique: Even if your mobile app solves a problem, it doesn’t call to be a patent.
 Your app idea should not be predictable and, at the same time, should be new.
 Your app idea should not have been in public format earlier.
-This includes it should not have been in any book, youtube videos, blogs, articles, and pending patent applications.
+This includes it should not have been in any book, YouTube videos, blogs, articles, and pending patent applications.

 For example, if you create an app called OLA, which will book your ride with simple few taps and you are ready to go, can’t materialize as this app is already present in the market and is a patent.